DSCP TOS CoS Precedence Conversion Chart

 5611100000Network ControlNetwork control with the highest priority

-3. Assured Forwarding (AF): These values provide different levels of assurance for delivery:
+3. Assured Forwarding (AF): These values provide different levels of assurance for delivery.
+Apply these to Business Applications:

 • AF11 (10): Low priority with low drop probability.